Shenkui: Origin

-Chinese folk beliefs hold that the Yin (Chinese: 陰) represents femininity, slow, cold, wet, passive, water, the moon, and nighttime.
-And that Yang represents masculinity, fast, dry, hot, aggressive, fire, the sun, and daytime.
+Chinese folk beliefs hold that the yin (Chinese: 陰) represents femininity, slowness, coldness, wetness, passivity, water, the moon, and night-time; and that yang represents masculinity, speediness, dryness, heat, aggressivity, fire, the sun, and daytime.

-Loss of yang would result in an abundance of Yin.
-It is also believed that if a case of Shenkui is severe enough, it could result in death.
+It is believed that loss of yang would result in an abundance of yin, and severe shenkui can result in death.

 Informal or incomplete education about sexual health in China leaves a lot of room for folk beliefs to thrive.
 Often, advertisements support such beliefs to encourage use of traditional medicines.
-In Chinese folk beliefs, the loss of semen can cause imbalance in the body, leaving you with aches and pains and trouble performing.
+In Chinese folk beliefs, loss of semen leads to imbalance in the body, causing aches, soreness, and erectile dysfunction.

 Treatment

 Many people who believe they suffer from shenkui seek out traditional medicinal cures thought to restore balance to yin and yang.
 An affected person may also go to a medical clinic that specializes in Western sexual health.
 If no medical problems are found, therapy may be used to help deal with stress, or anxiety medicines may be used.